World Food Programme wins Nobel Peace Prize | DW | 09.10.2020

 United Nations agency the World Food Programme has won the Nobel Peace Prize, the Norwegian Nobel Committee announced in Oslo.
 The organization combats hunger around the world.

-The Nobel Peace Prize was awarded to the World Food Programme (WFP) in Oslo on Friday.
-The United Nations agency is the largest humanitarian organization in the world that addresses hunger and promotes food security.
+The United Nations' World Food Programme (WFP) won the Nobel Peace Prize Friday.
+The UN agency is the largest humanitarian organization in the world that addresses hunger and promotes food security.

-"With this award, we wish to turn the world's eyes to the millions of people who face hunger and food poverty," Berit Reiss-Andersen, chair of the committee, announced.
+"With this award, we wish to turn the world's eyes to the millions of people who face hunger and food poverty," Berit Reiss-Andersen, chair of the committee, announced in Oslo.

 In 2019, the WFP provided assistance to close to 100 million people in 88 countries who are the victims of acute food insecurity and hunger.

-The WFP has also been instrumental in working to fight increased hunger caused by the coronavirus pandemic, Reiss-Andersen noted.
-Food insecurity is also a driving cause of conflict in the world, she pointed out.
+The Rome-based WFP has also been instrumental in working to fight increased hunger caused by the coronavirus pandemic, Reiss-Andersen noted, adding that food insecurity is also a driving cause of conflict in the world.

 Read more: Could hi-tech Netherlands-style farming feed the world?